Overview

 investment objectives, risk tolerance, and investment time horizon and give their Financial Adviser any

 applicable investment policies, guidelines, or reasonable restrictions.
+Based on this information, the

-or policies or otherwise implement a strategy in the client's account in a manner that can differ from that in
+investment guidelines or policies or otherwise implement a strategy in the client's account in a manner that

-which the ICS Manager would otherwise implement the strategy in the account.
-The Financial Adviser
+may differ from that in which Ladenburg would otherwise implement the strategy in the account.
+The

 In the absence of client-specified investment restrictions, guidelines or policies and/or other modifications